Gazprom: Continual rise

 On 4 September 2012, the European Commission announced an anti-trust investigation into Gazprom's activities.
 This was based on "concerns that Gazprom may be abusing its dominant market position in upstream gas supply markets."
 In late November 2013, Gazprom expanded its media interests by acquiring Profmedia from Vladimir Potanin.

 On 21 May 2014, in Shanghai, Gazprom and the China National Petroleum Corporation made a contract worth $400 billion over thirty years.
 The contract was for Gazprom to deliver 38 billion cubic meters of natural gas per year to China beginning in 2018.
 In August 2014, construction began with pipes for the Power of Siberia pipeline delivered to Lensk, Yakutia.
 Russia will start supplying natural gas to China through the Power of Siberia pipeline on 20 December 2019 as part of the two countries' $400 billion energy pact.
 Beijing and Moscow are now negotiating over a second Far Eastern gas pipeline.

 In June 2014, Gazprom negotiated with the International Petroleum Investment Company (IPIC of Abu Dhabi) over a 24.9 percent stake in the Austrian oil and gas firm OMV.
 In July 2014, Gazprom acquired Central Partnership, one of the largest film distributors in Russia.

+In September 2015, the Nord Stream 2 contracts were signed, and by July 2021, the pipeline was commissioned.

+Loss of EU revenue

+Following the Russian invasion of Ukraine in February 2022, the threat by Russia of reducing the supply of gas to Europe risked the Gazprom export market.
+When it was implemented, exports by Gazprom decreased from the 185 Bcm achieved in 2021 to 100 Bcm in 2022 and further declined in 2023.
+The revenue of Gazprom, initially supported by high prices, collapsed in 2023, resulting in a trading loss and necessitating a 34% price increase in the domestic market over three years.
+Gazprom has also opened itself up to compensation claims for failure to supply gas under long term contracts.
+In April 2025, Gazprom announced that it will begin producing home appliances.